seviglius/portshowlio-docs/docs/development.md

 * Once the site is ready to have content uploaded, you will provide the STAGING username and password for all students to login to Wordpress and upload their content.

 ## Splash Page Upload
 * You will develop an HTML/CSS/JS splash page.
-You will then convert this into a Wordpress Theme.
-[Download the Portshowlio Splash theme (need to upload)]('') to get started.
+You will then convert this into a Wordpress Theme by creating a theme with index.php and linking all your site assets.

 ## Site Launch
 * From the production environment Wordpress Dashboard, go to WPEngine tab, staging, copy files from staging to live and make sure to include all tables.